 If all you need is simply to rename a song or album in your iTunes library, this can easily be achieved from the List View in the application.
 Simply click the List View button in iTunes window and your songs are displayed in a list of text format.
 Click once on the name of the song or album you wish to rename.
 Type the desired name in the provided field and press Enter on Windows or Return on Mac to save the name.

 You can as well rename a song when editing or adding other required tags to songs.
-Follow the steps below to add tags to your iTunes songs:
+Follow the steps below to get started:

 Info or Details tab – This is the area where you do most of your tagging.
 You can add or edit song, album and artist names as well as genres and years of release, amongst others, here.